Success Stories

 Not only did this result in In The Welsh Wind being the first to produce the hand sanitiser in Wales, but also the first to be able to commercially supplying the product to Key organisations in the region including the NHS, Police services, Mid & West Wales Fire Services, RNLI, County Councils and many more.

 “Once again, we have been very fortunate to have received support from a Food Technologist with developing the whisky production process.
 Helping us implement ideas and lending equipment for our trials as well as asking for solutions to solve any problems we had.
-H we not had help from Food Centre Wales, this could have become a much more costly and timely process.”
+If we had not had help from Food Centre Wales, this could have become a much more costly and timely process.”
 Joe Lewis, Business Manager, In The Welsh Wind.

 Feedback from Food Centre Wales